Dominated Splittings for Flows with singularities: Examples

 Consider a vector field on the plane $\R^2$ with a double saddle homoclinic connection which expands volume and multiply this vector field by a contraction along the vertical direction; see Figure~\ref{fig:double-homocl-saddle}.
+For the construction of the planar vector field, see e.g. \cite[Chapter 4, Section 9]{perko01}.

 The compact invariant set $W$, for the vector field $X$, formed by the pair of homoclinic connections together with the singularity $s$ admits a splitting $E\oplus F$, where $E$ is the vertical direction and $F$ is the plane direction.
 This splitting is continuous, $E$ is uniformly contracting and $F$ is uniformly area expanding.